-Redirects · Cloudflare Pages docs
+Redirects

 A complete example with multiple redirects may look like the following:

-_redirects
+filename: _redirects

 A project is limited to 100 total redirects.
 Each redirect declaration has a 1000-character limit.
 Malformed definitions are ignored.
 If there are multiple redirects for the same

 source path, the topmost redirect is applied.
-If the same

-We currently offer limited support for advanced redirects.
+Cloudflare currently offers limited support for advanced redirects.
 More support will be added in the future.

 |Feature